wdoc-info/wdoc/README.md

 For WDOC to become a real alternative to PDF, here’s what we’ll need:

-- [ ] An app on each platform to read and eadit wdoc files (maybe fork later on ligthweight reader + bigger editor) - flutter seems to be a good candidate for that
+- [ ] An app on each platform to read and edit wdoc files (maybe fork later on ligthweight reader + bigger editor) - flutter seems to be a good candidate for that
+- [ ] 2 modes of writing, free flow where we take the content and create the wdoc-page elements and another mode where the creator is responsible for putting the wdoc-page tags
 - [ ] An importer of pdf and word docs to cuckoo nest existing document solutions
+- [ ] Support of google docs import (via save as a zipped file in google doc)
 - [ ] A spec validator to ensure cross-browser rendering fidelity and guarantee WYSIWYG consistency + doc specs.
 - [ ] Form handling with data storage/extraction, and support for file uploads (imagine docs containing other docs—wild).
+- [ ] File annotation
+- [ ] File versioning using an embedded git
 - [ ] Password protection (e.g., encrypt the file and include a manifest.json for metadata).
-- [ ] Document authenticity validation (self signed and public store of document hash / public key with )
-- [ ] E-signature (maybe for this a company side of the spec to timestamp and validate signature)
+- [ ] E-signature (maybe for this a company side of the spec to timestamp and validate signature) check XAdES
+- [ ] A plugin system where additional functionality could be added.
+Need something à la htmx inside document to bypass the no javascript limitation
 - [ ] A serious push to build awareness and adoption.
 The usual chicken-and-egg problem applies.

 # Devs Will Prevail 💪